SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving: Experiments

 \subsection{KITTI object detection}

 \vsp

 \textbf{Experimental setup.} In our experiments, unless specified otherwise, we scaled all the input images to 1242x375.
 We randomly split the $7381$ training images in half into a training set and a validation set.
-Our average precision (AP) results are on the validation set.
+SqueezeDet, including variations, and the baseline models \cite{ShallowNetworks} are trained and evaluated on the same training-validation dataset.
+Our average precision (AP) results are from the validation set.
 We used Stochastic Gradient Descent with momentum to optimize the loss function.
 We set the initial learning rate to $0.01$, learning rate decay factor to $0.5$ and decay step size to $10000$.
 Instead of using a fixed number of steps, we trained our model all the way until the mean average precision (mAP)\footnote{Mean of average precision in 3 difficulty levels (easy, medium, hard) of 3 categories (car, cyclist, pedestrian).} on the training set converges, and then evaluate the model on the validation set.
-Unless specifically specified, we used batch size of 20.
+Unless otherwise specified, we used a batch size of 20.
 We adopted data augmentation techniques such as random cropping and flipping to reduce overfitting.
-We trained our model to detect 3 categories of object, car, cyclist, pedestrian and used 9 anchors for each grid in our model.
-At the inference stage, we only kept the top 64 detections with highest confidence, and use NMS to filter the bounding boxes.
+We trained our model to detect three categories of object, car, cyclist, pedestrian.
+We used 9 anchors for each grid in our model.
+At the inference stage, we only kept the top 64 detections with the highest confidence, and use NMS to filter the bounding boxes.
 We used NVIDIA TITAN X GPUs for our experiments.

-\textbf{Average Precision.} The detection accuracy, measured by average precision is shown in Table~\ref{table:AP}.
-Our proposed SqueezeDet+ model achieved the best AP in all three difficulty levels of cyclist detection on the KITTI leader board.
-Its mean average precision of all 3 difficulty levels in 3 categories outperforms the top published methods \cite{subcnn, mscnn}.
-To evaluate whether \textit{ConvDet} can be applied to other backbone CNN architectures, we appended \textit{ConvDet} to the convolution layers of the VGG16 and ResNet50 models.
-In Table~\ref{table:AP}, observe that both of these models achieved competitive AP especially on car and cyclist detection.
-Example of error detections in different types are visualized in Fig.~\ref{fig:det_samples}.
+\textbf{Average Precision.} The detection accuracy, measured by average precision, is shown in Table~\ref{table:AP}.
+Our proposed SqueezeDet+ model achieved the highest mean average precision among all classes and difficulty levels.
+Compared with the baseline \cite{ShallowNetworks}, SqueezeDet+ is on-par with the Faster-RCNN + VGG16 model in terms of car detection accuracy.
+To evaluate whether \textit{ConvDet} can be applied to other backbone CNNs, we appended \textit{ConvDet} to the convolution layers of the VGG16 and ResNet50 models.
+Both variations achieved competitive AP.
+Example of error detections of SqueezeDet by types are visualized in Fig.~\ref{fig:det_samples}.
+More detailed accuracy results are reported in Table~\ref{tab:detailed-AP}.